-In line with our objective to reduce / eliminate wastes to landfill, Llanwern has been seeking to segregate wastes at source, to maximise recycling & recovery potential.
-The target for percentage of (general) waste recycled / recovered has been increased year on year, and is currently at 50%.
-As part of this we are currently in the process of formalising battery recycling point across the site.
+In line with our objective to reduce / eliminate wastes to landfill, Llanwern segregates wastes at source, to maximise recycling & recovery potential.
+Recycling of materials has increased year on year.

 Despite the fact that Llanwern uses predominantly 'waste' water from the water treatment industry as its main process supply, there is still every incentive to use this resource efficiently (in line with our environmental policy commitment).

 Over recent years, many projects have been implemented on both process & domestic supplies, to progressively (and appreciably) reduce water usage and improve efficiency.
 This includes an effective programme of leak detection & response.

 Transport impacts are managed centrally within Tata Steel and, as such, it is not possible to disaggregate the transport impacts associated with the production and delivery of specific products from specific locations from the total estimate of Tata Steel transport impacts.
 However a reduction is transport of coils being sent to Port Talbot for re-processing has been achieved following the completion of the new Automotive Finishing Line (AFL) at Llanwern.